 | How the monastery is believed to have looked in the 8th century |

 But the presence of Bede at this monastery grew its reputation.
-All the same, monastic life was in decline by the 9th century - and although the site remained a pilgrimage site, it fell into decline.
+But in the centuries after Bede's death the monastic life was in decline - and although the site remained a pilgrimage site, it fell into disuse.

-In the 1070s the monastery was re-established, but this new monastery was never completed.
-However, in the 12th century the site was re-established once again as a monastery, with a very small monastic community.
+In the 1070s, the monastery was re-established - but this plan for a new monastery was never actually completed.
+However, in the 12th century the site was once again re-established, with a very small monastic community.

 |